akshathamk/pytest-requests-framework/README.md

    run tests by passing env variable and also setting a pytest option 'user-id' as a fixture to be used in test methods directly(processed in conftest.py)

-## Steps followed to create this framework from scratch:
+## Steps followed to create this framework from scratch[self-notes]:

 1. create repo on GitHub
 2. clone on local